Summary

 Complications

-- Scarlet fever is considered one of the nonsuppurative (ie, non-pus forming) complications of streptococcal tonsillopharyngitis.
+- Scarlet fever is considered a nonsuppurative (i.e., non-pus-forming) complication of streptococcal tonsillopharyngitis.

-- Other complications of GAS tonsillopharyngitis may also occur during or following scarlet fever, especially in patients who did not receive antibiotic treatment, including:
+- Other complications of GAS tonsillopharyngitis may occur during or after scarlet fever, especially in patients who did not receive antibiotic therapy.
+E.g.:

 We list the most important complications.
 The selection is not exhaustive.